What is a debtor?

 When you borrow money, you become a debtor — that means you’re indebted to the creditor you borrow from.
 There are protections in place for debtors, but understanding all the terms of a loan before signing helps you avoid taking on a debt you can’t handle.

-If you find yourself defaulting on a debt, there are solutions, like taking on a lower-interest personal loan to pay off a debt, negotiating with the creditors for different loan terms or working with a debt consolidation company.
+If you find yourself defaulting on a debt, there are solutions, like consolidating your debt into a lower-interest personal loan or seeking credit counseling and negotiating with creditors for different loan terms.